 First, we color the point cloud along the central axis of the cylinder used previously.

-Display the polyline called "Central axis" in the scene.
-Select the point cloud of the tunnel and go to Along Direction.
-Choose the direction of a component ( ) and click on the central axis.
-An arrow is displayed in the scene to represent the direction.
-When you click on Preview, the point cloud is colored along this direction with a color gradient.
-Click on Edit color to modify the colors.
-In the upper part of the dialog box, in Presets, choose the Regular Steps preset and set the Number of steps to 4 and Click OK.
-Click OK to validate the color map.
+- 1. Display the polyline called "Central axis" in the scene. - 2.
+Select the point cloud of the tunnel and go to Along Direction. - 3.
+Choose the direction of a component ( - 4.
+When you click on Preview, the point cloud is colored along this direction with a color gradient. - 5.
+Click on Edit color to modify the colors. - 6.
+In the upper part of the dialog box, in Presets, choose the Regular Steps preset and set the Number of steps to 4 and Click OK. - 7.
+Click OK to validate the color map. - 8.
 Click OK again to validate the colored cloud.